 39 Monte Carlo, Monaco

-39 Monte Carlo restaurant has an innovative menu designed by sports nutritionists and top chefs), members’ lounge and cigar terrace.
+39 Monte Carlo restaurant has an innovative menu designed by sports nutritionists and top chefs.
+The private club also has a members’ lounge and cigar terrace.
 The highlight is the sprawling, multi-zone Sports Floor, hailed by members as the world’s best gym, complete with training zones, an altitude chamber, personal coaching from professionals and personal body assessments.

 Annabel’s, London, England

 British entrepreneur Mark Birley was at the vanguard of a new breed of liberated members’ clubs when he opened Annabel’s in 1963.
 Presidents and royals (even Her Majesty has paid a rare visit) gather at the 44 Berkeley Square subterranean den to see performances by the likes of Ella Fitzgerald and Lady Gaga.
 The four-floor complex invites members to mingle at four restaurants, seven bars, two private rooms and a cigar lounge.
 Annabel’s even has a dog-walking service on offer for some of London’s most pampered pooches.

 Clarence Vault Rooms Sydney, Australia

 Set within a beautiful heritage electrical substation building that once powered Sydney’s CBD, Clarence Vault Rooms is a private club brought to life by the Vault House group.
 Featuring a speakeasy bar, private dining, co-working spaces and a bespoke concierge service, the organisation facilitates the sharing of ideas and socialisation between like-minded individuals.
 Membership rewards guests with access to Old Sessions House in London, Mello House in Perth and Jimbour House in Queensland, with more partner clubs around the globe, and membership is capped at just 500 people.